-To make ribs more juicier and flavorful marinade them in dry rub mixture for a night, in that way after the cooking, meat will easily come of bones making it more presentable to eat.
+To make ribs juicier and more flavorful, marinade them in dry rub mixture for a night.
+In that way after the cooking, meat will easily come off the bones and making it more presentable to eat.

-When you have about 40 minutes left in the oven add a bite sized zucchini and bell paper – the vegetables will absorb all aromas and will be perfect side dish to serve with ribs.
+When you have about 40 minutes left in the oven add a bite-sized zucchini and bell pepper – the vegetables will absorb all aromas and will be a perfect side dish to serve with the ribs.

 If you’ll have some leftovers, you can put them in a fridge and use later as a filling for egg or wraps such as these Pulled Pork Lettuce Wraps.

-Note: If you want to keep the moisture and make it more juicy, you can wrap the ribs in aluminum foil before baking.
-This traps in the fat and steam released from the ribs which makes it tender and juicy.
+Note: If you want to keep the moisture and make it juicier, you can wrap the ribs in aluminum foil before baking.
+This traps in the fat and the steam released from the ribs which make it tender and juicy.
 For this particular dry rub ribs recipe, we prefer it dry and a little bit crispy.